February 27, 2026 (1mo ago) — last updated March 9, 2026 (1mo ago)

 From Trust to Tangible Outcomes

 This foundation of trust and psychological safety creates a powerful feedback loop.
-It speeds progress and improves results across the team, with benefits multiplying over time.
+It speeds up progress and improves results across the entire team, and the benefits just keep adding up.

-• Improved Employee Retention: People don’t leave firms; they leave managers and teams where they feel like just another number.
-Strong rapport is a top retention lever.
+• Improved Employee Retention: People don’t leave jobs; they leave managers and teams where they feel like just another number.
+Strong rapport is one of the best retention tools you have.

-Ultimately, investing in these connections pays off in efficiency, output, and overall team health.
-If you want a practical example of how to translate rapport into daily workflows, check out our guide on how to improve team communication.
+Ultimately, the time you invest in building these connections pays for itself many times over in efficiency, output, and overall team health.
+Fostering this kind of trust is also a key theme in our guide on how to improve team communication.

 Practical Ways to Build Rapport Every Day